ccosse/ccosse.github.io/README.md

 Reading Edge does not store any images or data, only links to external sources, namely Wikipedia.
 Custom urls can also be used.

-### Demo Pages Text
-Hello and Welcome!
-Reading Edge is a web-application that enables you to confirm that your student(s) actually did read something, and that they read it carefully!
-This is achieved through a simple paragraph reconstruction activity where they must reconstruct each paragraph to continue through a sequence of paragraphs that comprise an "Assignment".

-, and the design goal of minimizing the work for parent or teacher.

-Welcome to Reading Edge!
-After reading this paragraph click on "Step 2" button at the bottom and reconstruct the paragraph.
-When finished, click the "Step 3" button to collect your points, and then click the same button again to repeat the process and earn more points.

-It connects to Wikipedia for unlimited, trustworthy content.
-You can show your students whatever pictures you want and make them read whatever you write.
-For example, here is a picture of a schooner.